| |

 What is the child age limit for a flight ticket?

-The child must be less than 15 years old on the date of travel to fly for free.
-Babies under two can always fly free on an adult’s lap but may be able to get their own seat under the rules of this promotion.
+The child must be under 15 on the date of travel to fly for free.
+Babies under two can always fly free on an adult’s lap, but may be able to get their own seat under the rules of this promotion.

 You cannot combine this deal with any promo code.
 The good news is that having the Discount Den gives you cheaper rates anyway!